vnyambuti/propertymanagement/README.md

 ## Overview

-This property management system is designed to streamline the process of managing real estate properties, from tenant applications and lease management to maintenance requests and payment tracking.
+This property management system is designed to streamline the process of managing real estate properties, from tenant applications and lease management and payment tracking.
 The application provides a RESTful API built with Laravel, allowing for integration with various frontend applications or mobile apps.

 ## Features